inquam/svn-find-deleted-file/README.md

 # svn-find-deleted-file
 Small script to traverse a SVN repository and find the revision where a file was deleted

-This is a small script I wrote a few years back when working on a system where people remebered there being a file in the repository that was no longer there.
+This is a reimplementation in bash of a small script I wrote a few years back when working on a system where people remebered there being a file in the repository that was no longer there.
 No one could say when the file had been removed.

+The script now accepts patterns like:

+*.java (all Java files)
+src/**/*.js (all JavaScript files under src directory, any depth) test/unit/*_test.rb (all Ruby test files in the unit directory)

 Usage:

 To start looking from revision 1052 backwards for the file "FooBar.txt"

 ```
 $ ./svn-find-deleted-file 1052 "FooBar.txt"

 Checking rev. r1052
 Checking rev. r1051